Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-Your knowledge about tactics and strategy gives you an edge in combat, granting you the following benefits:
+Your knowledge about tactics and strategy gives you an edge in combat.

 * You gain a pool of d6 equal to your proficiency bonus.
 * When you hit a creature with a weapon attack, and one of your allies is within 5ft of that creature, you can spend a number of d6, up to your Intelligence modifier and add them to the damage roll.
 You regain all expended dice when you finish a short or long rest.